ippontech/blog-usa/posts/scala-for-the-arrogant.md

 to bring them closer to purity.*

 ### Algebraic Data Types
-How smart will you appear at your next job interview if your start talking about algebraic data types and no one else knows what you are talking about?
+How smart will you appear at your next job interview if you start talking about algebraic data types and no one else knows what you are talking about?
 I mean, the word "algebra" is in there.
 Algebra!
 Purity of functions is great, but now we move into purity of our data types.
 When you learn about ADT you should know: